-1. Each facility shall develop and implement an approved staffing plan that provides for adequate levels of staffing and, where available, video monitoring capabilities that addresses all required elements of PREA Standard 115.313.
+1. Each facility shall develop and implement an approved staffing plan which provides for adequate levels of staffing and, where available, video monitoring capabilities addressing all required elements of PREA Standard 115.313.
 Refer to the Facility Staffing Plan Guide (Attachment C).
-Each time the staffing ratios set forth in the Staffing Plan are not met, the facility shall document this on the Deviations from Staffing Plan Report, (Attachment D), and justify the reasons why.
+Each time the staffing ratios set forth in the Staffing Plan are not met, the facility shall document this on the Deviations from Staffing Plan Report (Attachment D) and justify the reasons why.

-Staffing patterns shall take into account the youth population, the composition of the youth population, and applicable Federal, State and local laws.
+Staffing patterns shall consider the youth population, the composition of the youth population, and applicable Federal, State, and local laws.
 The facility shall maintain a minimum staffing ratio of 1:8 during youth waking hours and 1:16 during youth sleeping hours, except during limited and discrete exigent circumstances.
 Such circumstances shall be documented.